 I was cutting through the crowds along the mall and down the steps toward the terrace and the lake, when I spotted her blonde head shining in the sun.
 She was with a man and they were walking close together, talking excitedly.
 Their backs were to me, but right away I knew it was Brinker and she hung on his arm like he was a whole lot more than her art dealer.
 I didn't have to be an expert on body language to come up with a translation.
 It froze me and I stood watching them until they walked up the path and out of sight behind the trees.
 So there it was, in case I needed to be reminded just how tenuous my relationship with Fé was.

-I told myself, fine, what the hell, but when I got to my walkup and tried to think about the manuscript, the only scene that kept coming to mind was when the protagonist pumps four .38 slugs into his lover.
-I lay on the bed, watching the light pass from the street through my louvered shutters and crawl across my ceiling toward dusk, listening to Lady Day and Old Blue Eyes on my stereo, moaning to me about crying a river and the one that got away.
+I told myself, fine, what the hell, but when I got to my walkup and tried to think about the manuscript, the only scene coming to mind was when the protagonist pumps four .38 slugs into his lover.
+I lay on the bed, watching the light pass from the street through my louvered shutters and crawl across my ceiling toward dusk, listening to Lady Day and Old Blue Eyes on my stereo, moaning to me about crying a river and the one who got away.

-The shadows were just starting to congeal around me when she swept through my door in a light cotton dress that caressed her body like a soft breeze, immediately taking ownership of every corner of my dim little flat—the tall shuttered windows, the worn parquet floor, the dark kitchenette and the intimacy of my unmade bed.
+The shadows were just starting to congeal around me when she swept through my door in a light cotton dress caressing her body like a soft breeze, immediately taking ownership of every corner of my dim little flat—the tall shuttered windows, the worn parquet floor, the dark kitchenette and the intimacy of my unmade bed.

 "This is so cozy," was her opening line.